Biochemistry and Molecular Biology Concentration

 Overview

-The Advanced Concentration in Biochemistry and Molecular Biology is one of eight advanced concentrations leading to the Ph.D. degree under the auspices of the Graduate Program (BMS) in Biomedical Sciences at the University of Florida College of Medicine.
+The Advanced Concentration in Biochemistry and Molecular Biology is one of the advanced concentrations leading to the Ph.D. degree under the auspices of the Graduate Program (BMS) in Biomedical Sciences at the University of Florida College of Medicine.

 The Biochemistry and Molecular Biology (BMB) program of study is designed both to provide students with fundamental graduate-level training and to provide flexibility in tailoring a course of studies to fit with a student’s research interests.
-During the first year of studies, students take required coursework and do three six-week laboratory rotations.
+During the first year of studies, students take required coursework and do laboratory rotations through different faculty’s laboratories.
 The rotations give students the opportunity to work in research laboratories of three different BMB faculty to aid in the selection of a research advisor.
-By the end of the first year, students select a research advisor, and in the second and subsequent years, the major focus of the graduate program is on supervised research.
-Students can pursue a broad range of research projects.
-In the second year, students begin working on dissertation projects in a research laboratory, prepare for a qualifying exam, and complete required coursework.
-The qualifying exam must be completed by the end of fall semester of the third year.
-After passing the qualifying exam, students officially advance to candidacy for the degree of Doctor of Philosophy.
-The average time students require to complete a Ph.
-D. degree in the BMB program is about 5 years.
+By the end of the first year, students select a research advisor and begin the major focus of the graduate program, supervised research.

 The College of Medicine at the University of Florida enjoys a strong graduate education program in Biochemistry and Molecular Biology.
 BMB faculty are committed to providing students with an intellectually challenging and rewarding environment for graduate education in the molecular life sciences.
 Students in our Ph.D. program receive solid training in the disciplines of biochemistry and molecular biology.
 Detailed information about our training program, faculty, and research projects can be found through the links below.